Visible-Radio/book-browser/Answers to technical questions.md

               draw(currentPermittedWidth, sourceData, ctx, pixelScale);
               setScrubber();
             }

           },10)
         })
       }

-  *  Then when I call the function somewhere else, I can make sure the animation is complete before doing something else:
+  *  Then when I call the function somewhere else, I can easily make sure the animation is complete before doing something else:
       ````javascript
       await animateToWidth(infoText[infoState].width);
       // do other stuff